chaabaj/grunt-module-merge/README.md

 # grunt-module-merge

+> Experimental
-> Plugin to merge file into module separated file using @module comment annotation.
+> Plugin to merge file into module file using @module comment annotation.

 ## Getting Started
 This plugin requires Grunt.